-In the course of 2015 the non-executive directors met on a regular basis in order to discuss and permanently evaluate the relationship with the CEO as well as the executive management of the Company as a whole.
-This evaluation process was led by FVDH Beheer, represented by Mr Francis Vanderhoydonck, and comprised different topics such as the operation of the Board and the committees, the contribution of each director, the interaction with the executive management and the Board's or committee's composition.
+In the course of 2016 the non-executive directors met on a regular basis in order to discuss and permanently evaluate the relationship with the CEO as well as the executive management of the Company as a whole.
+This evaluation process comprised different topics such as the operation of the Board and the committees, the contribution of each director, the interaction with the executive management and the Board's or committee's composition.